ozars/specialized-dispatch/README.md

         fn (v: u8) => format!("u8: {}", v),
         // Specialization for concrete type u16.
         fn (v: u16) => format!("u16: {}", v),
+        // The argument to the dispatched function.
+This can be an arbitrary expression. arg,
     )
 }